typhonjs-typedoc/typedoc-pkg/README.md

 ```
 Options
-  -a, --api-link     Enable API linking; provide a comma separated string including 'dom', 'es', 'worker'.
+  -a, --api-link     Enable Typescript built-in library API linking; provide a colon separated string including 'es' and / or 'dom' / 'worker'.
   -c, --config       Load default 'typedoc-pkg.config.js' or provide a path to custom config.
   -d, --typedoc      Provide a path to custom 'typedoc.json' to load.
   -e, --export       Provide a specific 'package.json' export condition to parse for entry points.  (default types)
   -l, --loglevel     Specify logging level: 'verbose', 'info', 'warn', 'error', or 'off'.  (default info)
   -m, --mono-repo    When set the path must be a directory that will be scanned for all children NPM packages.
   -o, --output       Provide a directory path for generated documentation.  (default docs)
-  -p, --path         Path to a file to use as a single entry point or specific 'package.json' to load.
+  -p, --path         Path to a file(s) to use as entry points or specific 'package.json' to load.
+Multiple paths may be separated by colons.
   -t, --tsconfig     Provide a path to custom 'tsconfig.json' to load.
   --dmt-nav-style    [Default Modern Theme] Modify package / module navigation paths to be 'compact', 'flat', or 'full'.  (default full)
   --link-checker     Outputs warnings about unlinked documentation reflections / types during generation.